There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) understand different types of point source and diffuse pollution; (2) understand physical, chemical and microbial processes governing pollution behaviour and remediation; (3) attain skills to analyse chemical, physical and biological data, including basic numerical modelling skills; (4) attain skills to write consultancy-type reports about contamination/remediation, recommending appropriate courses of action; and (5) understand and apply environmental risk assessment.
+Students are able to (1) demonstrate an understanding of different types of point source and diffuse pollution; (2) evaluate physical, chemical and microbial processes governing pollution behaviour and remediation; (3) analyse chemical, physical and biological data, including basic numerical modelling skills; (4) produce reports about contamination/remediation, recommending appropriate courses of action; and (5) apply environmental risk assessment.

 - Unit Coordinator(s)